-Of course we wade through all this suckiness for a reason.
-Somewhere among the catfishers, ghosters, and time wasters is the one.
+Of course, we wade through all this suckiness for a reason.
+Somewhere among the catfishers, ghosters, and time wasters are the one.
 Maybe.
 If we are lucky.
 So we keep coming back.
-We keep trying, because it’s worth it at the end.
+We keep trying because it’s worth it at the end.
 Sometimes.

 These reasons aren’t listed in any particular order.
 You’ll also find things you can do to help at least minimize the reasons online dating sucks, if not eliminate them entirely.
 Online dating will never be a walk in the park, but it doesn’t have to be a trip through the sewers either.

 Catfishing may just be another slightly amusing term for what can go wrong with online dating unless it’s happened to you.
 Being catfished causes unpleasant feelings.
 This will depend on the length of time you spent getting to know the “person”, your level of emotional involvement, and whether you gradually began to suspect or found out all at once.

 Common feelings and reactions to finding out you’ve been catfished include:

 These are all perfectly normal feelings, no matter how unpleasant they are.
 You will recover from them eventually, and be more cautious in the future.
 If you haven’t been catfished, the following statistics should convince you that it’s important for you to be careful.